 - You, your family, and your neighbors will live in fear that your city will be attacked *again* in the future.

 The above is just to give you an idea of what a terrorist attack will look like in your city.
-Experiencing the aftermath of a terrorist attack, or being caught in the middle of the attack itself, is going to seem far, far worse than just reading about it.
+Experiencing the aftermath of a terrorist attack, or being caught in the middle of the attack itself, will be far worse than simply reading about it.

-But remember, your goal will be no different from your goal in any other type of disaster, to survive.
+But remember, your goal during a terrorist attack will be no different than during any other type of disaster: to survive.
 Should a terrorist attack ever happen near you, it’s important to learn exactly how to survive using the following steps:

 STEP 1: BE ON THE LOOKOUT FOR WARNING SIGNS

-It is possible to detect a terrorist attack before it happens.
-With advanced warning, you will be caught significantly less off guard and be able to respond quicker.
+It is possible to detect a terrorist attack before it happens, though unlikely.
+With advanced warning, you will be caught significantly less off guard and be able to respond more appropriately.

-Terrorist attacks are largely random events, meaning you will likely be surprised in some way.
-Nevertheless, there are certain things you can be on the alert for in your everyday life, especially if you live in a major city that is a likely a major terrorist target:
+Terrorist attacks are random events, meaning you will more than likely be surprised in some way.
+Nevertheless, there are certain things you can be on the alert for in your everyday life, especially if you live in a major city that is a likely a major terrorist attack target:

 STEP 2: TRY TO ESCAPE